takuti/takuti.me/_content/en/note/loneliness.md

 Surprisingly, it is proven that the negative impact of social isolation is not only on mental health but physical condition and longevity in general.

+> **NOTE**: Loneliness and social isolation are different in a precise sense, but this article uses them almost interchangeably; we assume a person feels loneliness and is socially isolated with limited human relationships, which corresponds to my current situation.

-*Statistically speaking,* smoking, alcoholic, and/or obesity are bad.
+Statistically speaking, smoking, alcoholic, and/or obesity are bad.
 No doubt.
 However, at the same time, not everyone dies due to these trivial reasons; there are many "unknowns" of which factor contributes to our death.
 Here, scientific research has revealed that a good chunk of health issues can be associated with loneliness or the lack of social relationships:

 - [Social Relationships and Mortality Risk: A Meta-analytic Review](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1000316) in PLoS Med (2010)
 - [Myeloid differentiation architecture of leukocyte transcriptome dynamics in perceived social isolation](https://www.pnas.org/doi/10.1073/pnas.1514249112) in PNAS (2015)